Unlock all chapters in the ECG book

 You are not logged in.
 Become a member and unlock all chapters, lectures and tests.

-Premature atrial beats are also referred to as premature atrial complexes, premature atrial contractions or supraventricular premature beats.
-These terms will be used interchangeably in this discussion.
-A premature atrial contraction is recognized on the ECG as a P-wave appearing earlier than expected.
 It is caused by an impulse discharged from an ectopic focus which may be located anywhere in the atria.
 In most cases the premature atrial impulse is conducted to the ventricles, which results in ventricular depolarization and the appearance of a QRS complex.
 Because the impulse originates in the atria it will pass through the bundle of His and thereby produce a normal QRS complex (provided that intraventricular conduction is normal).

 A premature atrial contraction induces a delay to the next sinus beat (the RR interval is prolonged after a premature beat).
 This yields more time to fill the ventricles with blood (increased ventricular filling).
 Persons with premature beats might perceive this as palpitations, because of the stronger ventricular contractions caused by the increased filling.
 Frequent premature beats can also be perceived as having an irregular heart rhythm (despite the underlying sinus rhythm).